As Henri Riviere depicted it, the Ile des Cygnes ( Island of the Swans),

 meters by 11 meters).
 After Louis XV granted the island to the City of

-Paris in 1722, it was the site of a
+Paris in 1722, it was in turn site of a

 factory, a mill, and a slaughterhouse.
-Robert Fulton conducted
+The American inventor Robert Fulton conducted

 No comments: